martinpihrt/OSPy/README.md

 INSTALLATION:
 ===========

+### Operating system (debian) for Raspberry Pi
+1. Install latest operating system: "Raspbian Buster or next new version -  with desktop and recommended software". https://www.raspberrypi.org/downloads/raspbian/
+2. Change password for acces from "raspberry" to own
+3. Enabling in raspi-config SSH, I2C
+4. Install OSPy using Git

+## Setup
+A setup file has been provided to help you setting up your environment to contain all required packages.
+This setup also helps you in case you want to run the program as a service (on Raspbian).

+1. Go to the folder where the setup.py file is located (cd OSPy)
+2. Execute: sudo apt-get update and follow the procedures
+3. Execute: sudo apt-get upgrade and follow the procedures
+4. Execute: python setup.py install and follow the procedures
+5. Follow the procedures of the script.

 ### Preferred option (using Git)
 (This option does support automatic updating.)

-1. Ensure git is installed (and the git executable is in your path).
+1. Ensure git is installed (and the git executable is in your path)
-2. Use git to clone: git clone -b master https://github.com/martinpihrt/OSPy.
+2. Use git to clone: git clone -b master https://github.com/martinpihrt/OSPy
 3. Next use step "Setup"

 ### Manual OSPy-system update (using Git, without system update plugin if plugin not work)
-1. Go to the folder where the run.py file is located (cd OSPy).
+1. Go to the folder where the run.py file is located (cd OSPy)
 2. Execute: sudo git config core.filemode false
 3. Execute: sudo git reset --hard
 4. Execute: sudo git pull